Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _At the Game Center, defeat Pawn, Knight, Bishop, Rook, and Queen consecutively without losing or loading a save!_

-The easiest strategy is to use the Legendary Zapdos deck build mentioned at the beginning of this guide.
-If you wish to use your own builds, their deck lists are linked below.
+Recommended Build: Legendary Zapdos Deck

+* If you prefer to use your own builds:

 ***